billpg/HashBack/README.md

 ### What if a malicious Caller causes the connect to retrieve the verification hash to stay open?
 [I am grateful to "buzer" of Hacker News for asking this question.](https://news.ycombinator.com/item?id=38110536)

-An attacker sets themselves up and confiigures their website to host verification hash files.
-However, instead of responding with veirification hashes, this website keeps the GET request open and never closes it.
+An attacker sets themselves up and configures their website to host verification hash files.
+However, instead of responding with verification hashes, this website keeps the GET request open and never closes it.
 As a result, the Issuer server is left holding two TCP connections open - the original POST request and the GET request that won't end.
 If this happens many times it could cause a denial-of-service by the many opened connections being kept alive.

 We're used to web services making calls to databases or file systems and waiting for those external systems to respond before responding to its own received request.
 The difference in this scenario is that the external system we're waiting for is controlled by someone else who may be hostile.